 The gates of Babylon opened for Alexander the Great, riding his royal chariot.
-In around 330 BC, he was to become the heir to the King of Babylon which marked the first and most crucial step in his progress to becoming the wealthiest man in the world.
+In around 330 BC, he was to become the heir to the King of Babylon, which marked the first and most crucial step in his progress to becoming the wealthiest man in the world.
 Babylon and its farmlands, its fertile crescent could feed the prodigalities of Kings.
 The City itself was a treasure trove, a reward of unimagined value.
 A moment of glory so momentous that it surpassed any of his victories.
 For two centuries earlier it was the Capital of the unjust and ungodly Persian empire, its masters, which had robbed it of its riches only used it as a source of slaves, Eunuchs and concubines.
-Alexander, under his authority, restored the old temples, back to the glory days of its founder Nebuchadnezzar, made it shine like a jewel with gilded Lebanon cedar and cover the temples floors and the Ishtar Gates with inlaid red gold.
+Alexander, under his authority, restored the old temples, back to the glory days of its founder Nebuchadnezzar, made it shine like a jewel with gilded Lebanon cedar and cover the floors of the temple and the Ishtar Gates with inlaid red gold.

 What went wrong?
-I don’t believe that anything went wrong, but those Iraq forefathers had the wrong makeup and were distinctively different not merited to be assigned a nation of such magnitude.
-The British Authorities holders of the mandate at the time were out of their depth how to go about building a country of so many disparate people.
-Although the population shared an Arab cultural background but were made up of diverse ethnic origins, different religions splintered across confessional lines and a plethora of social customs that were not likely to blend in any readily identifiable form or into any cohesive community.
+I don't believe that anything went wrong, but those Iraq forefathers had the wrong makeup and were distinctively different not merited to be assigned a nation of such magnitude.
+The British Authorities holders of the mandate at the time were out of their depth how to go about building a country of a multiplicity of diverse people.
+Although the population shared an Arab cultural background but were made up of various ethnic origins, different religions splintered across confessional lines and a plethora of social customs that were not likely to blend in any readily identifiable form or into any cohesive community.
 State building was a more comfortable option; hoped to be the catalyst that will eventually pull people together.
 Iraq as a new manufactured country with its new fancy zigzagged lines may have won its people a Nationality but lost them their Nation.
 The inhabitants had a Nation without a State but ended up with a State without a Nation.

 Unfortunately, even after the 1932 independence of Iraq, nation-building was elusive and placed on the back burner, and to this day Iraq is a State without a Nation.
 Worse, the new generation has not fared any better.
 A Nation living in such as none-State would lack legitimacy cease to be worthy of self-determination.
-Nationalism, the most potent principle of political legitimacy in the modern world, coming together when the nation is collectively and freely institutionally express their willingness to be ruled by its co-nationals.
+Nationalism, the most potent principle of political legitimacy in the modern world, coming together when the Nation is collectively and freely institutionally express their willingness to be ruled by its co-nationals.
 Without such fires of Nationalism efforts to integrate into a melting pot of a multi-racial and multi-ethnic state would be futile and as such this has characterised and blighted the history of Iraq for the last hundred years.
-Iraq has ended up in double trouble; with power relations between 'racialised ethnicities' and 'ethnicized races.'
+Iraq has ended up in double trouble; power relations between 'racialised ethnicities' and 'ethnicised races.'

 To give some credence to this tongue twister, people of Iraq have become acculturated to the values, norms and language towards accepting a cultural pluralism in their midst.
 Some of whom structurally identify with a dominant society in an Arabised form within their particular ethnicity.
 A rather complicated set of values easily and instinctively go to undermine efforts of reaching out to socio-political cohesiveness and cultural pluralism.
 As if inherently resisting the temptations to belong, to stand at odds with the cultural status quo.
 While others, misjudging race with ethnicity and despite their generational legacy of Arab language and culture refuse to call themselves Arabs.

-Streaming of Nationalism means at some stage ethnic groups would eventually assimilate, however, this does not mean that the new identity is a melting pot that belongs to a homogenous Iraqi cultural identity.
-Groups lose their language and customs, but ethnicity continues to be recreated in a new form of identification that is neither a melting pot nor a simple repetition of their communities of origin’s ethnicity.
+Streaming of Nationalism means that at some stage, ethnic groups would eventually assimilate, however, this does not mean that the new identity is a melting pot that belongs to a homogenous Iraqi cultural identity.
+Groups lose their language and customs, but ethnicity continues to be recreated in a new form of identification that is neither a melting pot nor a simple repetition of their communities of origin's ethnicity.
 Once assimilated the residual of the original culture identity eradicated as well as any discriminatory obstacles that could affect their successful incorporation.
 Ethnicity continues but in a new form of identity groups that emerges out of shared political interests.
 They become interested groups that deliver political power which eventually translates into economic gains leading to upward mobility for the whole community.